 Wasps continues to provide safe access to all our studio buildings in line with Scottish Government guidance during the ongoing COVID-19 pandemic.
-We are aware of the possibility of localised lockdowns and would like to reassure tenants that we aim to keep your studio accessible for you to work in safely.
+Our highest priority is to provide access to our creative spaces for you to work in safely.
 Please be aware that we, like other organisations across the country, are obliged to adhere to the guidance provided by the Scottish Government.

 Tenants: find out how the Coronavirus pandemic affects you as a Wasps tenant here.